Teekafey/Hackerrank-Oracle-SQL/Weather Observation Station XVIII.md

 - MAX(lat_n) and MIN(lat_n): These find the maximum and minimum northern latitude values, respectively.

 - MAX(long_w) and MIN(long_w): These find the maximum and minimum western longitude values, respectively.

+- ABS(MAX(lat_n) - MIN(lat_n)): Calculates the absolute difference between the maximum and minimum northern latitude values.
+This represents the distance in the latitude direction.

+-